 Graduation is an exciting time.
-In part, because it means you’ve reached your goal, accomplished what you set out to do.
-But it’s also because it means at least a temporary end to tests, homework and those dreaded group projects.
+In part, because it means you’ve reached your goal and accomplished what you set out to do, but it’s also because it means at least a temporary end to tests, homework and those dreaded group projects.

 Check to see if your workplace has any committees, and I don’t mean the party planning kind.
 Perhaps there is one for organizing guest speakers or developing new organizational processes—anything that forces your brain to switch gears and think differently.

 Finding time to read can be difficult and often deprioritized.
 Join or start a work book club to give yourself a reason to read a book every month.
 Whether it’s specific to workplace development or open to any genre, the act of reading is always a great way to exercise your brain.